 Why Your Bank Needs a Cybersecurity Awareness Program

 This week we’re talking to Alex Cummings, Information Security Awareness Program Manager here at SouthState.
-We talk about the most common cybersecurity threats facing community banks today and how they can protect against these threats with a security awareness program.
+On Why Your Bank Needs a Cybersecurity Awareness Program we talk about the most common cybersecurity threats facing community banks today and how they can protect against these threats with a security awareness program.

 Intro: Helping community bankers grow themselves, their team, and their profits.
 This is The Community Bank Podcast.

 Erik Bagwell: Welcome to The Community Bank Podcast.
 I’m Erik Bagwell, Director of Sales and Marketing for the Correspondent Division of SouthState bank, and joining me as always is Caleb Stevens.
 Caleb’s a Business Development Officer and puts this podcast together for us, Caleb, how are you?

 Caleb Stevens: I’m doing good, excited for this show because I did not realize that Alex has been sending me emails for the past several months as phishing emails.
 I just thought they were from real phishers, scammers, but Alex runs our Information Security Awareness Program here at SouthState, and he’s been doing them to see, who’s falling for it, and who realizes that they’re phishing emails.

 Erik Bagwell: Yeah, Alex Cummings is our Security Awareness Program Manager, and I will admit, raise my hand.
 I have clicked on a few of these emails and gotten the nasty email back saying you shouldn’t have clicked on that.
 He’s going to talk today about what we do at the bank, his role, and he’s got some good application for you guys out there too, but Caleb first let’s talk about our loan pricing series again, that we’ve got out and would love for folks to get this thing.